SimplexCC/sell-docs/source/includes/reference/_poid-notify-status.md

 ## Parameters ##

-> You notifying Simplex of a proof-of-identity verification process status change:
+> Example: you notifying Simplex of a proof-of-identity verification process status change:

 ```json
 {